List of Teenage Mutant Ninja Turtles characters: Agent Bishop

+Agent John Bishop was introduced as simply John a character in Mirage Comics who appears in Tales of TMNT Vol 2 #61 as a cameo connected to Razorback.

+An alternate version of Bishop, an Utrom, was introduced in the 2012 television series; this one appears as an ally rather than an enemy of the Turtles and battled the Kraang.
+He was voiced by Nolan North.

+An IDW version of John Bishop exists, as the son of Wayne Bishop, founder of the EPF.
+Wayne infused his infant son, a sickly preemie, with alien DNA obtained from the Roswell incident to save him from an early death, but thereby turned him into a disfigured mutant who requires a robotic exobody to appear human.

+A reimagined, female incarnation of Bishop named Dr. Josefina Bishop appears in Tales of the Teenage Mutant Ninja Turtles.
+She is an inventor who is later recruited into the Earth Protection Force.

 Go Komodo

 Go Komodo appears in volume 3 of the original comics, published by Image Comics.
-He's a powerful Japanese businessman with properties in New York who surrounds himself with the trappings of a feudal Japanese daimyo.
+He is a powerful Japanese businessman with properties in New York who surrounds himself with the trappings of a feudal Japanese daimyo.
 He secretly has a curse that causes him to transform into a large Komodo dragon, and seeks the Turtles and Splinter to learn the secrets of the mutagen in their blood to gain control of the condition.
 To that end he hires cyborgs to assault the TMNT, setting into motion the events of the series.

 King Komodo

 King Komodo is a mutant Komodo dragon who was part of Go Komodo's menagerie before being accidentally mutated.
 He winds up biting off Leonardo's hand (which later grew back).
 He winds up turning on Go Komodo, killing him and taking his identity when he realizes he can transform into an identical appearance.
-He leaves to take over Go Komodo's Japanese operations on friendly terms with the turtles.
+He leaves to take over Go Komodo's Japanese operations on friendly terms with the Turtles.